What is a Street-O race?

 A very informal urban orienteering race, where you are given a special map of the local area, with the aim of running around looking specific locations (“controls”) on the map, generally under street lights.
 You will also be given a clue sheet, which will ask a question for each control, which you will be able to complete when you find the correct location – e.g. “name of the pub” or the “colour of door at number 20”.

 Each control is assigned a point value – generally the ones further away are worth more points.
-The aim is to score as many points as possible, within the given time limit.
-The time limit is generally 60 minutes – try to keep within this limit, as you will be penalised points for every second you are late getting back!
-If you don’t want to run for a full 60 minutes you can always come back earlier.
+The aim is to score as many points as possible, within the given time limit of one hour.
+Try to keep within this limit, as you will be deducted points for every second you are late getting back!
+If you don’t want to be out for a full 60 minutes you can always come back earlier.

 Where are the events held?

-The street events are held at various locations over south and central London, and are usually based either at the organiser’s house or (more often) a local pub or sports centre.
+The street events are held at various locations over south and central London, and are normally based at a local pub .
 The events will usually be the second Tuesday of the month, running from September until May.
 For the summer we switch over to a summer series of orienteering evening events in parks and woodland, making the most of the light in the evenings – the London Park Race Series.

 What does the map look like?

-Normally an A4 sheet with streets shown on with black lines – some maps use thicker brown lines for major roads.
+Normally an A4 sheet with streets shown on with black lines and paths shown as dotted lines – some maps use thicker brown lines for major roads.
 As with all orienteering maps, there are no street names on the map!
-Path, contours, rivers, car parking areas and railways are sometimes included, and sometimes significant bridges and buildings.
 The controls (there are typically up to 30) are normally drawn overprinted in purple.
-To help distinguish which side of the road you need to be looking at, the control circles may be shown with a dot in the middle.
+To help distinguish which side of the road you need to be looking at, the control circles are shown with a dot in the middle.
 The start and finish is always at the same place and shown by a triangle.

-Here is part of an orienteering map that was used for one of the Street-Os in the 2009/10 series – showing the road and path network and part of the River Thames.
+Here is part of an orienteering map of Twickenham as an example – showing the road and path network and part of the River Thames.
 The controls on the map here have the extra “dot” in the middle showing the exact location of the feature:

 What kit do I need?